interpretml/TalkToEBM/README.md

 ```

 # High-Level API: Pass the EBM to the LLM

+Here, we give an overview of high-level API functions that ask the LLM to describe graphs and LLMs.
+These functions take care of the prompts for you.
+The API Reference can be found [here](http://interpret.ml/TalkToEBM/api_reference.html).

 We have trained an ```ExplainableBoostingClassifier``` on the Kaggle [Spaceship Titanic Dataset](https://www.kaggle.com/competitions/spaceship-titanic/overview).